readium/lcp-specs/readium-lcp-draft.md

 The `copy` right only covers the ability to copy to the clipboard and is limited to text (no images, etc.).

 In addition to these rights, this specification introduces the [LCP Rights Registry](#informative-references).
-All official rights information used in the License Document and declared in official LCP specification documents <b>MUST</b> be referenced in the registry.
+All official rights information used in the License Document and declared in official LCP specification documents <b class="rfc">must</b> be referenced in the registry.

-The `rights` object <b>MAY</b> be extended to include any number of implementor-specific rights.
-Each extension right <b>MUST</b> be identified using a URI controlled by the implementor.
+The `rights` object <b class="rfc">may</b> be extended to include any number of implementor-specific rights.
+Each extension right <b class="rfc">must</b> be identified using a URI controlled by the implementor.

 *In this example, the License Document grants the following rights: not allowed to print at all, copy up to 2048 characters at a time of the book, and the license has an expiration date.
 There is also a vendor extension granting the right to tweet parts of this book.*